davidmcclure/pull-twitter-followers/README.md

 1. Run the `spool` task to queue a job for each screen name: `inv spool <txt file>`

 1. Start a worker: `rq worker`.
-This will pull followers for all screen names in the queue.
-Data gets written to a `./followers.db` file.
+Data flows to a `./followers.db` file.